 While it is very tempting to stay at a B&B along the Sky Road for the beautiful view, if you’re wanting to spend an evening or two enjoying live music and craic at the pubs you’ll be much safer at a location within the town.

-Staying at Kingstown House B&B
+Staying at Kingstown House B&B in Clifden

 Kingstown House Bed and Breakfast is a perfect choice if you’re staying in Clifden.
 Located right in the center of town, it’s a quick and easy stroll to shops and pubs.